habib-yusuf/TokopediaTest/README.md

 Since we are using java to write our test, we need to install Java Development Kit (JDK).
 Specifically, [Java 8](https://java.com/en/download/manual.jsp).

-Download and complete installation process.
+Download and complete the installation process.

 After that, add these two lines to your system environment: